roca-tax/roca-tax-website/content/blog/Back-Door-IRA.md

 ---
-title: "Understanding the Backdoor IRA: A Strategy for High-Income Earners"
+title: "Insights into the Backdoor IRA: A Strategy for High-Income Earners"
 date: 2025-08-28
 draft: false
 description: "Learn how the Backdoor IRA strategy allows high-income earners to contribute to a Roth IRA despite income limits.
 Discover how it works, eligibility, tax implications, and key tips to maximize this retirement savings option."